 Try to imagine an economy without money.
 Without money, it would be almost impossible to carry out the usual day to day business of life.
 For instance, if you wanted to buy a hamburger without cash, you would have to give the restaurant something else in return.
 Perhaps you could wash the dishes, or sweep the floor.
-Either way, the ability to pay for goods and services with money greatly simplifies consumer life and eliminates the necessity of bartering goods and services for other goods and services.
+Either way, the ability to pay for goods and services with money greatly simplifies consumer life and eliminates the necessity of bartering goods and services.